 Work overload occurs when an individual or team has more work to do than they are capable of completing.
 It usually occurs due to a lack of time, money, or resources that would otherwise keep workloads in check.

-Work overload is a simple concept, but it can’t complicate the day-to-day operations of an entire workforce.
+Work overload is a simple concept, but its effects aren’t.
+It can quietly complicate the day-to-day operations of an entire workforce.
 It can lead to decreased productivity, increased project spending, and burnout.
-It can also indirectly contribute to attrition and considerably increase the cost to businesses.
+It can also indirectly contribute to attrition and significantly increase businesses’ costs.

 Work overload is caused by several factors: